shenders13/atrium-tech-talk/README.md

 You have:
 - written HTML (`index.html`) - the building blocks of the web
 - styled the HTML using CSS (`styles.css`)
+- learnt that when a browser like Chrome makes a request to a server, it responds with HTML.

+Server responding with HTML:

 <img src="https://res.cloudinary.com/small-change/image/upload/v1538860703/Screen_Shot_2018-10-06_at_2.17.53_PM_ukaecz.png" />